 UMass Online’s MS in Computer Science is an outgrowth of the research of their faculty and its electives focus primarily on software systems and development.
 It is designed to be completed in four semesters.
 The program presents students with the best and most current content while also enabling students to be self-learners, an invaluable skill in a field marked by rapid and constant change.
 Classes include:

 UMass’ online programs are unavailable to people residing in Alabama, Arkansas, Kansas, Maryland, and Minnesota because of legislation particular to those states.
 The UMass system is regionally accredited by the New England Association of Schools and Colleges.

 Capitol Technology University

 Capitol Technology University is a very small university in Laurel, Maryland.
 The Carnegie Classification of Institutions of Higher Learning classifies CTU as a special focus institution and their educational scope encompasses the fields of engineering, computer science, information technology, and business.
-In spite of its small size, CTU has earned recognition for its online degree programs from US News and World Report, ranking #15 for student engagement and #43 in student services and technology in their 2011 rankings.
+In spite of its small size, CTU has earned recognition for its online degree programs from U.S. News and World Report, ranking #15 for student engagement and #43 in student services and technology.